-If you know that your child has been exposed to Covid-19 ( and is symptomatic), please do not hesitate to call us to assist with facilitating your child’s testing for Covid-19.
+If you know that your child has been exposed to Covid-19, please do not hesitate to call us to assist with facilitating your child’s testing for Covid-19.
 Remember, many cases can be handled at home and you do not want to present to the Emergency Room, if your child has mild symptoms.
 Please note that providers are following strict testing guidelines recommended by the MA DPH and your testing will not be approved for routine fever or cough without a known Covid-19 exposure, unless your children fall into a high-risk category (Immunocompromised or serious pre-existing respiratory or cardiac conditions).

 We thank you for your patience and flexibility as the Coronavirus pandemic is a very fluid situation.
 The light is at the end of the tunnel as scientists and physicians work diligently to produce an effective vaccine and to find effective medications to treat the Coronavirus.